-news@JAMA features JAMA’s team of award-winning journalists and editors, who provide daily news about important developments in clinical medicine, biomedical research, and health policy, including findings from major clinical trials, alerts and new information from the US and international health agencies and professional societies, legislative updates, and breaking news on emerging public health threats.
+news@JAMA features JAMA’s team of journalists and editors, who provide daily news about important developments in clinical medicine, biomedical research, and health policy, including findings from major clinical trials, alerts and new information from the US and international health agencies and professional societies, legislative updates, and breaking news on emerging public health threats.
 We also highlight some of the significant findings published in JAMA and the Archives Journals and other leading journals.

 About The JAMA Forum

-To provide ongoing coverage throughout this election year, JAMA has assembled a team of leading scholars, including health economists, health policy experts, and legal scholars, to provide expert commentary and insight into news that involves the intersection of health policy and politics, economics, and the law.
+JAMA has assembled a team of leading scholars, including health economists, health policy experts, and legal scholars, to provide expert commentary and insight into news that involves the intersection of health policy and politics, economics, and the law.
 Each JAMA Forum entry expresses the opinions of the author but does not necessarily reflect the views or opinions of JAMA, the editorial staff, or the American Medical Association.
 More information is available here.
 Information about disclosures of potential conflicts of interest may be found here.

 The JAMA Forum team includes:

 Eli Y. Adashi, MD, MS, is Professor of Medical Science at the Warren Alpert Medical School of Brown University in Providence, RI.
 A member of the Institute of Medicine, the Association of American Physicians, and the American Association for the Advancement of Science, Dr Adashi has focused his writing on domestic and global health policy at the nexus of medicine, law, and ethics.
 A former Franklin fellow, Dr Adashi served as a senior advisor on Global Women’s Health to the Secretary of State office of Global Women’s Issues during the Obama Administration.
 Eli_Adashi@brown.edu